 Place the turkey in a large plastic container.
 Pour the cold brine over the top.
 Cover the container and refrigerate.
 Brine the turkey for 1 hour per pound.

-Pat the turkey dry with paper towels (make sure to get inside the cavity).
+Pat the turkey dry with paper towels, making sure to get inside the cavity.

-Apply your preferred turkey rub and cook as directed.
+Apply turkey rub (if using), cook as directed, and serve.